desaintmartin/hlsprovider/README.md

 #HLSprovider

-**HLSProvider** is an open-source HLS Flash plugin/player that allows you to play HLS streams.
+**HLSProvider** is an open-source HLS Flash plugin that allows you to play HLS streams.
 It is integrated with the following players :

 * a home made **Chromeless** Flash Player, with js controls.
 * **JWPlayer** free edition version **5.x**